jchanlauimf/ABBA/README.md

 # ABBA

-Agent based-model of the banking system (NetLogo)
+Agent based-model of the banking system (NetLogo Model)